aces/Loris/modules/candidate_list/test/Feedback_BVL_Test_Plan.md

 8. Verify that links work inside Bvl Feedback popup window for/on DCCID, visit label, instrument etc

 ## Permissions:
+*This section should be revisited when permissions are re-done.
+Soon.*
-9. Verify that own-site feedback data Viewable IFF has permission ? no restrictions at present
+9. Verify that own-site feedback data is Viewable { to everyone - no permission restrictions at present.
+Try accessing via Stats Bvl/Completion links.
+These permissions should be fixed.*}
 10. Verify that own-site feedback data Editable IFF has permission bvl_feedback
 11. Verify that Other sites feedback data viewable IFF has permission:access_all_profiles
 12. Verify that Other sites feedback data editable IFF has permission:access_all_profiles ** should be changed to superuser